mzygar/iBeaconTool/README.md

 ## License

-`NaughtyKeyboard` may be freely distributed under the [MIT License](http://opensource.org/licenses/MIT).
+`iBeaconTool` may be freely distributed under the [MIT License](http://opensource.org/licenses/MIT).